 And voila, you’re done.
 Style as you wish.

-I would love to hear what you thought of my first DIY post, kindly let me know any feedback/suggestions.
+I would love to hear what you thought of my (first) DIY fringe top post, kindly let me know any feedback/suggestions.